-Kosovo Digital Economy - KODE Project that is under implementation by MEA in cooperation with the World Bank (WB), namely the second Component of KODE, is based on projects that will develop human capital and digital businesses to introduce Kosovo into the digital economy of the future, and that will support access to labour markets, etc. At national level, the Project will train and liaise young people with employment opportunities on the Internet; and will improve access to knowledge sources, including better opportunities and cooperation, for higher education institutions.
+Kosovo Digital Economy Project - KODE that is under development by the ME with the cooperation of the WB, respectively the second component of KODE based on projects that will develop human capital and digital businesses to introduce Kosovo in the digital economy of the future, will support access to labour markets, etc. At the national level, the project will provide training and connect young people with online employment opportunities; and improve access to knowledge resources, including better opportunities and cooperation, for higher education institutions.